hanspr/mi-ide/README.md

 >    1. Extract the directory
 >    2. Remove uchardet, libuchardet.so.0
 >    3. Copy the config directory to your .config directory
 >2.
-If ,after removing the binaries, you still want uchardet support into mi-ide, your options are:
+If after removing the binaries you still want uchardet support into mi-ide, your options are:
 >    1. install uchardet for your distribution on your server (make sure that is version : 0.0.6 or above)
 >    2. Or, download and compile your own version from https://www.freedesktop.org/wiki/Software/uchardet/ and install the compiled files on ~./config/mi-ide/libs or globally in your server